SherryXTChen/SherryXTChen.github.io/index.markdown

     working on data mining for autonomous driving using vision-language models (VLMs).

     <br><br>
-    I recently earned my Ph.D. in Computer Science from UC Santa Barbara, where I was co-advised by
+    I earned my Ph.D. in Computer Science from UC Santa Barbara, where I was co-advised by
     <a href="https://web.ece.ucsb.edu/~psen/">Prof. Pradeep Sen</a> and
     <a href="https://sites.cs.ucsb.edu/~sra/index.html">Prof. Misha Sra</a>.
 I also hold double B.S. degrees in
     Computer Science and Applied & Computational Mathematical Sciences (ACMS) from the